allenwp/AgX-GLSL-Shaders/README.md

     Apple iMac from late 2015 on.
   - `BT.2020`BT.2020 displays with 2.4 native power function.

   It's very unlikely someone would use a BT.2020 2.4 display as of now, but since we have the image formed in BT.2020, supporting it is just a "why not?" thing to do.

--`Colorspaces`
+  - `Colorspaces`
     This config supports the following colorspaces:
   - `Linear CIE-XYZ I-E` This is the standard 1931 CIE chromaticity standard used as reference.
   - `Linear CIE-XYZ I-D65` This is the chromatic-adaptated to I-D65 version of the XYZ chromaticity.
 Method used is `Bradford`
   - `Linear BT.709 I-E` Open Domain Linear BT.709 Tristimulus with I-E white point
   - `Linear BT.709 I-D65` Open Domain Linear BT.709 Tristimulus with I-D65 white point
   - `Linear DCI-P3 I-E` Open Domain Linear P3 Tristimulus with I-E white point
   - `Linear DCI-P3 I-D65` Open Domain Linear P3 Tristimulus with I-D65 white point
   - `Linear BT.2020 I-E` Open Domain Linear BT.2020 Tristimulus with I-E white point
   - `Linear BT.2020 I-D65` Open Domain Linear BT.2020 Tristimulus with I-D65 white point
   - `ACES2065-1` Open Domain AP0 Tristimulus with ACES white point
   - `ACEScg` Open Domain AP1 Tristimulus with ACES white point
   - `Linear E-Gamut I-D65` Open Domain Linear E Gamut Tristimulus with I-D65 white point

   Note: `I-E` is short for “Iluminant E”, `I-D65` is short for “Iluminant D65”.

  - The use of I-E white point

       The main reason for supporting the I-E version of the spaces is to be prepared for the upcoming Spectral Cycles.
 Spectral renderers with capability to input RGB textures require an I-E based RGB working space to ensure an error-free spectral reconstruction/upsampling process.

       Note for using Eary’s AgX for Spectral Cycles: Remember to change the XYZ role to the I-E version of the XYZ chromaticity.